jasondsmith72/skynet/README.md

 ## Implementation Progress

 ### Recent Developments

+- **AI OS Bootstrap Prototype**: We've implemented a prototype demonstrating how an AI system can boot and begin learning/building an OS:
+  - **Boot Loader**: Simulates the boot sequence from hardware to AI kernel
+  - **Hardware Message Bus**: Provides a unified interface for hardware component discovery
+  - **Learning Agent**: Uses a scientific approach to learn about the system and build components

 - **ClarityOS Core**: We've implemented core components of the AI-native operating system:
   - **Message Bus**: A priority-based, publish-subscribe communication system